A brief introduction to your University Library

 The Brynmor Jones Library (BJL)

 The on-campus library contains over a million books, nearly 400 PCs and 25 bookable group learning rooms.
 It also has many more informal spaces where you can get out your laptop or just meet to chat with friends and classmates.
-So that you know you have a space to work when you need it, all desk spaces and group learning rooms (with or without PCs) are now bookable either before you come or when you arrive - and informal spaces do not need booking at all.
+So that you know you have a space to work when you need it, all high demand desk spaces and group learning rooms (with or without PCs) are now bookable either before you come or when you arrive - and informal spaces do not need booking at all.

 The Library Team

 The library is staffed by a dedicated and friendly team with a wide range of expertise.

 Our front line staff are experts in customer service and you will always find a warm welcome when you come into the building or ask for their support online.

 We also house the Skills Team who have their own page on this induction site to introduce them, and the sort of help they can provide, to you.

 Behind the scenes are many more staff who ensure you have access to the resources and support you need, including archive collections held at the Hull History Centre.